FreaKzero/skyscraper-cache-sanitizer/README.md

 - Fixes Player Strings

 - writes db.xml and creates a backup for every platform named db.xml.orig automatically

+- "Dry Run" to check the sanitized data is possible and logs out errors/problems as also sanitizion statistics for players
 ```
 ======================================================================
 Skyscraper Cache Sanitizer - 2020 FreaKzero (http://www.freakzero.com)